-When Angele Jurgelaityte knocked on her aunt’s door in late September 1941, Ona Kreivenas lived on a farm near Alvitas, where she taught school, and had on her hands a growing family.
+The day Angele Jurgelaityte knocked on her aunt’s door in late September 1941 was clear and sunny.
+Ona Kreivenas lived on a farm near Alvitas, where she taught school, and had on her hands a growing family.
 There were three children and an infant.
-Mindaugas, Carmen, Ramute, and Gema, the new baby come into being a year earlier, were not any of them older than Angele.
+Mindaugas, Carman, Ramute, and Gema, the new baby come into being a year earlier, were not any of them older than Angele.
 Even Mindaugas, the eldest, was three years younger than their thirteen-year-old cousin from Gizai.

 Alvitas is a village on a lake of the same name.
 It is on the main road.
 There was a parish church built of stone, an elementary school, more than thirty houses, and almost four hundred inhabitants.

 When Ona came to the front door, she was by herself.
 She had lost her husband a year earlier.
 She had since that day become a stern woman.
 “She was pretty, like a doll, but I was afraid of her.
 I broke a dish once and was scared to death of what she would say when she found out.”
 Her aunt bid hello to the teenaged girl, who she had been half-expecting, if not warmly, at least with a measure of relief.

 Angele had spent the day walking to her aunt’s farmhouse from her family’s farm, where she decided she could no longer live with the stepmother her father had married the month before, six months after her mother’s death.
 She left three brothers and a sister behind.

 “He was a police chief,” she about her uncle, Jonas Kreivenas.
 “The Russians deported him.
 He didn’t do anything bad.
 It didn’t matter, they just took him away.”